ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/dongle.md

 now listening on channel 20
 ```

-If that's the case you are good to go.
+If that's the case you are good to go: proceed to the "Interference" section below.

 If you only get one line of output then your OS may be losing some serial data -- we have seen this behavior on some macOS machines.
 You will still be able to work through the exercises but will miss log data every now and then.
+Proceed to the "Interference" section below.

 If you don't get *any* output from `serial-term` and/or the `change-channel` command fails then the Dongle's USB functionality is not working correctly.
 In this case you should use the `loopback-nousb*` programs.
 These have no USB functionality but you will be able to use them to do the exercises.
 There are four `.hex` files available.
 You can pick any of them but commit the number in the file name to memory; this is the radio channel the Dongle will listen to.
+The "Interference" section below will not apply to you.

 ## Interference